LeoSilvares/wiktex/README.md

 Ace (https://ace.c9.io/) is used for LaTeX code edition.

-WikTex doesn't use a database, everything is done with file management, as in other wiki projects.
+Wiktex doesn't use a database, everything is done with file management, as in other wiki projects.
 All you need is ~~love~~ a php environment with write permission to files.

 This is a very early version of the project.
 If you want to use it and/or contribute, let me know (this will save you a lot of time!).